eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/2020/Workshops/DemogRaphic Research and Data Analysis/Day 1 - Introduction to Demographic Data Analysis/README.md

 #### Exercise 1D.1

-- Create a vector **region_freq** with information on the number and percentage of AGYW in each region.
+- Create a dataframe **region_freq** with information on the number and percentage of AGYW in the different region.

-- Create a vector **residence_freq** with information on the number and percentage of AGYW in each residence.
+- Create a dataframe **residence_freq** with information on the number and percentage of AGYW in each residence.

-- Create a vector **religion_freq** with information on the number and percentage of AGYW in the different religious denomination.
+- Create a dataframe **religion_freq** with information on the number and percentage of AGYW in the different religious denomination.

 #
-# Contingency tables (cross-tabulations)
+## Bivariate Analysis (Cross-Tabulations)

 Descriptive statistics may also be used to describe the relationship between pairs of variables.